techee/lsp-proxy/README.md

   (e.g. by `pylsp --tcp --port 8888`)
 - `host` (default `"127.0.0.1"`): hostname to connect when using socket-based communication
+- `initializationOptions` (default `null`): the `initializationOptions` field of the `initialize` request that is passed to the server.
+This value is also returned when the client calls `workspace/didChangeConfiguration`.
+The exact format of this field is server-specific - consult the documentation of your server.
+If set to `null`, the proxy forwards the `initializationOptions` value from the client for the primary server and sets the value to `null` for all other servers.

 The script can be made executable or started using
 ```